Debra Lafave: Crime, first arrest and trial

-Lafave had sexual intercourse and oral sex with a student on four occasions: once in her house, once in her classroom portable, and multiple times in her car.
-In May 2004, the boy, 14 at the time, and Lafave went to see his cousin in Ocala.
-His aunt was alarmed at seeing him in the company of a provocatively dressed woman, and alerted his mother.
-Under intense questioning from the boy's mother, he admitted that the woman was Lafave.
-Officers in Temple Terrace recorded conversations between Lafave and the boy, then arrested her at their next meeting.
+Officers in Temple Terrace recorded conversations between Lafave and "M.M." in order to get a verbally recorded statement from Lafave that confirmed that she had unprotected sex with "M.M.".
+Once the statement was secured, the officers had "M.M." arrange a meeting with Lafave at his house on the pretense that his mom was out for the entire day for a sales meeting, then arrested her when she arrived at their next meeting place.
 Two separate sets of charges were filed, because the alleged incidents occurred in both Riverview, in Hillsborough County, and Ocala, in Marion County.
 A trial date was set after the prosecution and defense could not agree on a plea bargain that involved prison time.
 Lafave faced a sentence of 5 to 15 years for each of the two counts of which she was accused.